JeremiahCheatham/archlinux/README.md

     # localectl set-locale LANG=en_GB.UTF-8

 ### Set keyboard keymap
 Double check your console keyboard is set.
 Replace uk with your keymap from before.
+The keymap is us by default.

     # localectl set-keymap uk

-### Set x11-keyboard
+### See list of xll-keymap layouts
 We will set the X11 keyboad keymap.
 This is different from the keymap above.
-It will be the same as the sddm keymap set earlier.
+The x11-keymap is us by default.

+    # localectl list-x11-keymap-layouts

+### Set x11-keymap
 Replace gb with your x11-keymap.
+The x11-keymap is us by default.

     # localectl set-x11-keymap gb

+### Set x11-keymap for SDDM
+The KDE login manager SDDM will need it's own x11-keymap setting.
+Use the same x11-keymap, replacing gb below.
+The x11-keymap is us by default.

+    # echo "setxkbmap gb" > /usr/share/sddm/scripts/Xsetup

 ### Enable required services
 Enabling system services will start them during the next boot.